nidhish17/gravityBlu/Readme.md

 4. for small features and bug fixes increment 2.0.x
 5. for major updates increment 2.x.0 or x.0.0

-# while uploading the exe to github for update the tag name should be a new one and it shoould match the new version so the fix works
+# while uploading the exe to github for update the tag name should be a new one and it shoould match the new version so the user gets new update available message